Urticaria and Angioedema

 - Associated with eating certain chemicals added to foods (e.g. colourings and preservatives)

-Angioedema is the name given to deeper swelling affecting the skin over the arms, legs, trunk or face.
+Angioedema is the name given to deeper swelling affecting the skin over the arms, legs, torso or face.
 It may also affect the tongue, mouth, throat and sometimes the upper airway.
 These swellings commonly last for more than 24hrs, and usually there is no itching.
 It is not possible to identify an underlying cause for angioedema in the vast majority of cases.
 Some drugs (including some used to treat high blood pressure) can cause angioedema, and there is also a rare inherited form which does not respond to antihistamines.

 Urticaria and angioedema often occur at different times or together in the same person.
-They occur in about 15% of the population at some time or other in their lives, women being affected more commonly than men.
-Urticaria occurs alone in about 40% of cases, angioedema in about 10% and they co-exist in the same individual (not necessarily at the same time) in about 50% of cases.
+They occur in about 15 per cent of the population at some time or other in their lives, women being affected more commonly than men.
+Urticaria occurs alone in about 40 per cent of cases, angioedema in about 10 per cent and they co-exist in the same individual (not necessarily at the same time) in about 50 per cent of cases.

 Investigations are usually unhelpful.
-The total amount of IgE antibodies in blood is usually normal, and skin prick tests usually give negative results.
+The total amount of IgE antibodies can be raised in blood, but is usually normal, and skin prick tests usually give negative results.
 There are no good laboratory investigations available.
 Some specialist centres offer elimination diets and challenges with suspected foods, chemicals or drugs, but these are not widely available.

 Investigations normally centre on excluding other diseases and conditions which are sometimes related to urticaria, such as thyroid dysfunction.